Lightning-AI/LitServe/README.md

 &nbsp;

-`LitServer` can stream outputs from the model in real-time, such as returning text one word at a time from a language model.
+LitServe can stream outputs from the model in real-time, such as returning text one word at a time from a language model.

-To enable streaming, you need to implement `LitAPI.predict` and `LitAPI.encode_response` as a generator (a Python function that yields output) and set `LitServer(..., stream=True)`.
+To enable streaming, you need to set `LitServer(..., stream=True)` and  implement `LitAPI.predict` and `LitAPI.encode_response` as a generator (a Python function that yields output).

 For example, streaming long responses generated over time: